guettli/git-tips/README.md

 If your branch lives for more than a day or two, I prefer to merge the base branch into it regularly.

+This is especially useful before you continue working on an existing branch.

 Why?

 - conflicts stay small